Clean world

 2022

-• We made progress on our scope 3 SBT, achieving a 15% reduction in scope 3 Category 1 — purchased goods and services and Category 11 — use of sold products (direct) against our 2020 baseline, primarily driven by contraction of the business as it normalized from the high demand for our products during the COVID-19 pandemic.
+- We made progress on our scope 3 SBT, achieving a 15% reduction in scope 3 Category 1 — purchased goods and services and Category 11 — use of sold products (direct) against our 2020 baseline.
+This was primarily driven by contraction of the business as it normalized from the high demand for our products during the COVID-19 pandemic.
 We also maintained our achievement of our scopes 1 and 2 SBT, delivering a 65% reduction in emissions versus our 2020 base year.

-• We invited nearly 50 priority suppliers to participate in the Supplier Leadership on Climate Transition collaborative, which helps build capacity for measuring emissions and setting SBTs.
-We also achieved a 78% response rate from priority suppliers for the 2022 CDP Supply Chain questionnaire, which improves our visibility into our suppliers carbon footprint and reduction targets.
+- We invited nearly 50 priority suppliers to participate in the Supplier Leadership on Climate Transition collaborative, which aims to build capacity for measuring emissions and setting SBTs.
+We also achieved a 78% response rate from priority suppliers for the 2022 CDP Supply Chain questionnaire, which improves our visibility into our suppliers’ carbon footprint and reduction targets.
 This helps us assess suppliers’ progress to reduce GHG emissions that are included in our scope 3 footprint.

 Ongoing

-• Recognizing the importance of transparently disclosing our climate efforts to stakeholders, we continue to apply the Task Force on Climate-Related Financial Disclosures framework to communicate our approach to climate governance, strategy and risk management, which can be found in our integrated annual report.
+- We report against the Task Force on Climate-related Financial Disclosures framework to communicate our approach to climate governance, strategy and risk management.
+Our TFCD report can be found in our integrated annual report.

-Our combined absolute scope 1, 2 (MBM)** and 3 GHG emissions decreased 19% in 2022 versus 2020, our baseline year for our 2030 SBTs and netzero goal, primarily driven by contraction of the business as it normalized from the COVID-19 pandemic, along with sourcing renewable electricity for our U.S., Canada, Colombia and Chile (partial year) locations.
-On an intensity basis, scope 1, 2 (MBM) and 3 GHG emissions have decreased 6% per case of product sold between 2020 and 2022
+Our combined absolute scopes 1, 2 (MBM)** and 3 GHG emissions decreased 20.4% in 2023 versus 2020, our baseline year for our 2030 SBTs and net–zero goal.
+This was primarily driven by contraction of the business as it normalized from the COVID-19 pandemic, and disruption from the August 2023 cyberattack, along with sourcing renewable electricity for our U.S., Canada and Colombia locations.
+On an intensity basis, scopes 1, 2 (MBM) and 3 GHG emissions have decreased 1% per case of product sold between 2020 and 2023***.

 **Scope 2 emissions reported are calculated using the market-based method, or MBM.
-Beginning in 2021, scope 2 MBM emissions utilized various environmental attributes from renewable energy credits, or RECs, associated with virtual power purchase agreements, RECs purchased on the open market and International RECs purchased through an energy service provider.
-These market-based instruments were specific to facilities in the U.S., Canada, Colombia and Chile in 2022.
+Scope 2 MBM emissions utilize various environmental attributes from Renewable Energy Certificates (RECs) associated with two VPPAs, RECs purchased on the open market, and International RECs (I-RECs) purchased through an energy service provider.
+These instruments were specific to facilities in the U.S., Canada and Colombia in 2023.
+Scope 2 MBM emission sources include purchased electricity and contractual instruments.
 Prior to 2021, the company did not use market-based instruments.

 Energy efficiency

 We have focused on energy efficiency to reduce GHG emissions associated with energy used in our manufacturing, distribution and R&D facilities as well as in our offices.
 These efforts have reduced our energy costs and consumption.
-For more details, visit our Energy webpage for details.
+For more details, visit our Energy webpage.

 Distribution efficiency

 We have increased the environmental efficiency of our finished product distribution by moving from truck to more efficient rail.
-On average, approximately 20% of Clorox finished goods distribution miles are by rail.
+In 2023, intermodal shipments that we manage increased from approximately 20% of Clorox finished goods distribution miles to 30%.

-Through the 2020 goal period (as well as in our current IGNITE period) Clorox has been a Transport Partner of the U.S. Environmental Protection Agency’s SmartWay program, using qualified SmartWay carriers for approximately 80% of our truck freight miles.
+Since our 2020 goal period, Clorox has been a Transport Partner of the U.S. Environmental Protection Agency’s SmartWay program, using qualified SmartWay carriers for approximately 64% of our truck freight miles that we manage.
 These carriers enable Clorox to measure, benchmark, and track efforts to increase efficiency and fuel economy.

 Renewable energy sources: Kingsford

 Kingsford retort furnaces convert renewable wood scrap into char.
-Much of the heat generated from this process is, in turn, used to dry waste wood raw material as well as finished charcoal briquets, and to power steam boilers that are used for other Kingsford manufacturing operations, thereby reducing dependence on electricity powered by fossil fuels that these plants need to pull from the grid.
+Much of the heat generated from this process is, in turn, used to dry waste wood raw material as well as finished charcoal briquets, and to power steam boilers that are used for other Kingsford manufacturing operations, thereby reducing dependence on energy powered by fossil fuels that these plants need.